MushroomObserver/mushroom-observer/doc/glosssary.md

 <details>
 <summary>Background</summary>

-The MO Glossary began in 2015 as a collaboration with the Rhode Island School of Design;
+The MO Glossary began in 2015 in collaboration with the Rhode Island School of Design;
 students from Jean Blackburn’s Scientific Illustration class created high-quality Creative Commons licensed scientific illustrations of fungal anatomy terms.